piotrwitek/react-redux-typescript-guide/README.md

 }
 ```

-- When missing declarations for vendor modules you can "patch" a module with `any` type using [Shorthand Ambient Modules](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Modules.md#shorthand-ambient-modules)
+- When missing type declarations for vendor modules you can "assert" a module type with `any` using [Shorthand Ambient Modules](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Modules.md#shorthand-ambient-modules)

 ```tsx
 // @src/types/modules.d.ts